-hfinder includes a panel that is used to configure the readout modes of HiPERCAM.
-This panel is shown below:
+Each finding chart tool includes a panel that is used to configure the instrument.
+For example, the instrument panel for hfinder is shown below:

 As you make changes to this panel, the displayed FoV will update to reflect your choices of readout mode and window settings.
 The exposure time, cadence and signal-to-noise estimates in the panel above will also update.